Marinated Pork Loin Roast

 This post is sponsored by Iowa Pork Producers Association.
 All opinions are my own.

 I love serving this for a Sunday dinner or for the holidays.
-The ease of preparation means I can spend time on side dishes like mashed potatoes and cheddar biscuits.
+The ease of preparation means I can spend time on side dishes like mashed potatoes and Bisquick cheddar biscuits.

 The pork roast is lean and juicy, and packed with protein.
 And, when you buy pork at your local grocery store in the United States, you’re supporting family farms in Iowa and the United States.
 My grandparents were farmers, so I love supporting family farms!